atalantus/Algorithms-and-Data-Structures-Archive/02 - Graphs/02.01 - Depth First Search (DFS)/README.md

 # 02.01 - Depth First Search (DFS)
-Depth First Search (DFS) is a graph traversal algorithm starting at a node and exploring one branch as far as possible before backtracking.
+Graph traversal algorithm starting at a node and exploring one branch as far as possible before backtracking.

 ## Time Complexity
 Each vertex is visited at most once and for each vertex each successor is considered at most once. => Time Complexity: `O(|V| + |E|)`